Skip to content

 Stay at The Resort at Cypress Hills

 • Drive southeast to Grasslands National Park, Canada's only park that protects one of the last intact grasslands of the original North American prairie.
-Before the arrival of Western settlers much of central North America looked like this.
 There are many ways to explore, including walks and horse rides through the prairie landscape.
 Wildlife is a highlight here, and in 2005, the park successfully reintroduced prairie (or plains) bison.
-It is an unforgettable experience to see these magnificent animals in their original habitat.
+Keep a lookout for them, as it's an unforgettable experience to see these magnificent animals in their original habitat.

-• The park is divided into two blocks — east and west — and each offers a paved scenic highway for you to explore from.
-There are plenty of opportunities to get out for a walk, spot wildlife and learn about the park at the interpretive stops.
-Besides bison, look out for prairie dogs, rattlesnakes and short-horned lizards, especially in the west block’s Frenchman River Valley.
-The east block’s badlands scenery is a photographer’s delight.
-The whole national park is also a dark sky preserve.
+• Spend today at leisure in Grasslands National Park.
+It’s divided into two blocks — east and west — and each offers a paved scenic highway for you to explore.
+There are plenty of opportunities to go for a walk, spot wildlife, and learn about the park at the interpretive stops.
+Besides bison, look out for prairie dogs, rattlesnakes, and short-horned lizards, especially in the West Block’s Frenchman River Valley.
+The East Block’s Badlands scenery is a photographer’s delight.
+The entire national park is also a designated dark sky preserve, making it an ideal spot for stargazing.

-• Drive to the small town of Moose Jaw, about 80 km (50 miles) west of the provincial capital, Regina.
-There is time this afternoon to explore the town’s historic buildings, huge murals and many independent shops.
-Take a trip back in time at the Tunnels of Moose Jaw's past.
-This is where Al Capone operated excessive bootlegging during the time of Prohibition.
-Today, the 1920s gangster feeling is brought back to life in 50-minute-long interactive tours.
-Let yourself be taken into the catacombs and corridors beneath the streets of Moose Jaw and experience the historical events through the theatrical performance of your guides.
+• Drive to the small town of Moose Jaw, about 70 km (43 miles) west of the provincial capital, Regina.
+There’s time this afternoon to explore the town’s historic buildings, huge murals and many independent shops.
+Included is a trip back in time to the Tunnels of Moose Jaw, where Al Capone operated extensive bootlegging during the time of Prohibition.
+Today, the 1920s gangster feeling is brought back to life through interactive tours in the catacombs and corridors beneath the streets.

-• Spend the day exploring Regina, Saskatchewan’s capital, and home to Canada’s Royal Canadian Mounted Police.
-More than 1,000 young ‘Mounties’ cadets complete their basic training here every year.
-You can learn all about this legendary police force using state-of-the-art technology at the RCMP Heritage Centre.
-Visit the museum's exhibit halls, tour the Depot Division or the historic RCMP Chapel, Regina's oldest building, on the RCMP Academy grounds.
-There are also plenty of spectacles in the parade of cadets during the summer months as part of the once-weekly Sunset Retreat Ceremony or the Sergeant Major's Parade, which takes place every weekday.
+• Spend the day exploring Regina, Saskatchewan’s capital, and home to Canada’s Royal Canadian Mounted Police (RCMP) Academy, Depot Division.
+Every year, new ‘Mounties’ cadets complete their basic training here.
+Learn all about this legendary police force using state-of-the-art technology at the RCMP Heritage Centre, with admission included in your trip.
+There are also plenty of spectacles in the parade of cadets during the summer, including Sunset Ceremonies or the Sergeant Major’s Parade.

 • Drive to Saskatoon, Saskatchewan's largest metropolis.
 Seven bridges span the South Saskatchewan River, which meanders through the city.
-There is plenty to see and do, including visiting the Remai Modern Art Gallery of Saskatchewan, the city’s excellent Farmer’s Market, and Wanuskewin Heritage Park, which explains the province’s significant aboriginal heritage.
-In the evening you can enjoy the sunset while strolling along the river promenade before sampling a drink or two in some of the city’s many local breweries and distilleries.
+There’s plenty to see and do on arrival, including visiting the Remai Modern Art Gallery, the city’s excellent Farmers’ Market, and Wanuskewin Heritage Park, which explains the province’s significant indigenous heritage.
+In the evening, you can enjoy the sunset while strolling along the river promenade before sampling a drink or two in some of the city’s many local breweries and distilleries.

 Stay at Hilton Garden Inn

-• You could start your day with a relaxing boat trip on the South Saskatchewan River and then stroll through the historic streets of Broadway and Riversdale to savour their local charm.
-For a taste of prairie history, head to the Western Development Museum where a complete Western town from 1920 has been recreated.
+• Enjoy a day at your own leisure exploring Saskatoon.
+We recommend starting your day with a relaxing boat trip on the South Saskatchewan River and then strolling through the historic streets of Broadway and Riversdale to savour their local charm.
+For a taste of prairie history, we recommend visiting the Western Development Museum, where a complete Western town from 1920 has been recreated.
 Visitors get authentic insights into the life of the early settlers.

 Stay at Hilton Garden Inn

-• Your route today takes you west, to Drumheller back in Alberta.
-The town lies on the Red Deer River in a region known as Alberta’s ‘Badlands’, so-called for its unusual lunar-like landscape.
+• Your route today takes you west to Drumheller, back in the province of Alberta.
+On the way, if you missed it before, we recommend making a small detour to Dinosaur Provincial Park.
+The town of Drumheller lies on the Red Deer River in a region known as Alberta’s ‘Badlands’, so-called for its unusual lunar-like landscape.
+On arrival, settle into your hotel and explore the town.

-• There are well-signposted circular driving routes through this scenic landscape from Drumheller.
-Highlights include delightful scenic views, hoodoo rock formations, and lovely river landscapes that are home to migratory birds.
-An unmissable highlight is the excellent Royal Tyrrell Museum of Palaeontology which interprets the fascinating dinosaur heritage of the region.
+• Spend the day exploring Drumheller.
+There are well-signposted circular driving routes through the scenic landscape surrounding Drumheller.
+Highlights include delightful scenic views, hoodoo rock formations, and charming river landscapes that are home to a variety of migratory birds.
+We highly recommend visiting the Royal Tyrrell Museum of Palaeontology, which interprets the fascinating dinosaur heritage of the region.
 Their Dinosaur Hall has one of the world's largest displays of dinosaur remains.

 Accommodation options